wasp-os/wasp-os/docs/wasp.rst

 bootloader mode.
 This makes them difficult to develop on because opening the case to access a SWD or reset pins may compromise their waterproofing.

-WASP uses a watchdog timer (WDT) combined with a single hardware button in order to provide a robust mechanism to allow the user to force entry into a over-the-air firmware recovery mode that allows the buggy application to be replaced.
+wasp-os uses a watchdog timer (WDT) combined with a single hardware button in order to provide a robust mechanism to allow the user to force entry into a over-the-air firmware recovery mode that allows the buggy application to be replaced.